How Childhood Insecure Attachment Styles Can Damage Adult Relationships

 Positive or negative self-images develop along with an attachment style in early childhood and can carry over into adulthood.

-Insecure attachment in adults may show up in the form of an inability to sustain relationships or employment, mental health-related issues, or addictive behaviors like alcoholism or substance abuse.
+Insecure attachment in adults may show up in the form of an inability to sustain relationships or employment, mental health-related issues, or addictive behaviors like alcoholism or substance use.

 Support for building healthy attachments at any stage